awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

 Directory Structure
 ===================

-The directory structure follows the standard structure for an OMNeT++
+The directory structure under the `dcpsimulation` directory follows the standard structure for an OMNeT++ project:
-project:

 * `simulations/`: contains two simple example simulations
 * `src/`